michelleyun98/bechdel/README.md

 - [ ] Add app

 ## Help
 * The current source code *has not been tested for Windows compatability*.
-If you are unable to load any aspect of the corpus through the source code, the csv file can be found [here](https://drive.google.com/file/d/1ROzDxVOKK_J9WVFT7w2VgGGY4s9Jp9Vy/view?usp=share_link)
+If you are unable to load any aspect of the corpus through the source code, a formatted csv file can be found [here](https://drive.google.com/file/d/1ROzDxVOKK_J9WVFT7w2VgGGY4s9Jp9Vy/view?usp=share_link) or a raw version [here](https://raw.githubusercontent.com/michelleyun98/bechdel/main/meta/corpus.csv)

 ## Contributors